Stop Wasting Expensive Watercolor Paper

 There are so many brands of inexpensive paper for artists, and they’re cheaper because they’re made from wood pulp instead of cotton.

 Even if you’re using cheaper paper, you want to make sure the weight is sturdy enough (300 gsm or 140 lbs.) to hold the amount of water you’ll be using.
 So when I say cheaper paper, I still mean thicker watercolor paper, just not the cotton kind.
+(Click here for my in-depth testing and review of popular cheap papers.)

 And speaking of colors…